Sky and space

 You get up close to the spaceships, hear the space news, see the exploration missions and manned flights and watch the stars in real time.
 The Cité de l’Espace covers 4 hectares, indoors and out: you should schedule a whole day if you want to see everything.

-In late 2018 in Toulouse the Piste des Géants (Giants' Trail) will be opening: a unique cultural site in France covering 3 hectares and bringing to life the adventure of air-postal services and aviation in Toulouse.
+In late 2018 in Toulouse the Piste des Géants (Giants' Trail) opened: a unique cultural site in France covering 3 hectares and bringing to life the adventure of air-postal services and aviation in Toulouse.

 Magical moments at Pic du Midi